Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ## Build Procedure

-a.
-Solder connections betwwen the esp8266 and the temperature/humidity sensor but not the rst - D0 link
+1. Solder connections betwwen the esp8266 and the temperature/humidity sensor but not the rst - D0 link

-b.
-Apply the applicable WIFI, MQTT, and ThinkSpeak credentials and adjust the compile time parameters accordingly
+2. Apply the applicable WIFI, MQTT, and ThinkSpeak credentials and adjust the compile time parameters accordingly

-c.
-Compile and upload the software
+3. Compile, upload and run the software

-d.
-Open the serial monitor
+4. Open the serial monitor

-e.
-Verify the serial monitor list looks like the one below, based on selections you made
+5. Verify the serial monitor list looks like the one below, based on selections you made

-f.
-Verify the data made it to Home Assistant and ThingSpeak as expected
+6. Verify the data made it to Home Assistant and ThingSpeak as expected

-g.
-Note that the device will only restart if the reset button is pushed; it will not wake up on its own yet
+7. Note that the device will only restart if the reset button is pushed; it will not wake up on its own yet

 ## Final Steps